serhii-tyshchenko/tech-interview/javascript/index.md

 **What is memory leak?
 Give an example**

 - In essence, memory leaks can be defined as memory that is not required by an application anymore that for some reason is not returned to the operating system or the pool of free memory.
 - Types of Common JavaScript Leaks

   - Accidental global variables

     ```javascript
     function foo(arg) {
-      bar = "this is a hidden global variable";
+      bar = 'this is a hidden global variable';
     }
     ```

   - Forgotten timers or callbacks
   - Out of DOM references
     ```javascript